Covariance-Guided DFT Beam Selection for Beamspace ESPRIT in Hybrid mmWave Sensor Arrays: Numerical Results

-\paragraph{Reliability and threshold behaviour.} Figure~\ref{fig:failureRates} reports failure probabilities as a function of ASNR using the CRB-based threshold in \eqref{eq:failureRatedef}.
-The proposed fine stage achieves less than $10\%$ failure probability already around $0$–$1$~dB, whereas the fine stage of \cite{TensorESPRIT_Beamspace} requires approximately $5$–$6$~dB to reach a similar reliability level.
+Fig.~\ref{fig:failureRates} reports failure probabilities as a function of ASNR using the CRB-based threshold in \eqref{eq:failureRatedef}.
+The proposed fine stage achieves less than $10\%$ failure probability already around $0$--$1$~dB, whereas the fine stage of \cite{TensorESPRIT_Beamspace} requires approximately $5$--$6$~dB to reach a similar reliability level.
 At high ASNR both fine-stage pipelines eventually approach zero failures, but the covariance-guided selector enters the reliable regime much earlier.
 This behaviour is consistent with the smaller performance gap to the oracle in Fig.~\ref{fig:rmse_and_gap_subfig}.

-\paragraph{Subspace alignment.} Figure~\ref{fig:LPA} plots the scatter of LPA versus estimation error at $\mathrm{ASNR}=15$~dB for the proposed fine stage and the sectorization-based fine stage.
-The points lie close to a nearly linear trend, with Pearson correlation coefficient close to one, indicating that the largest principal angle is an informative proxy for estimation quality.
-The proposed method yields consistently smaller LPAs and errors than the sectorization baseline, highlighting that covariance-guided beam tuning improves the alignment between the true and estimated signal subspaces.

-\paragraph{Distributional shape.} ECDFs in Fig.~\ref{fig:ECDFs} show the distribution of per-trial estimation errors at ASNR $=-5,0,5,15$~dB.
-At low ASNR ($-5$ and $0$~dB), the error distribution of the proposed fine stage dominates that of the sectorization-based fine stage in the sense of first-order stochastic dominance: for any fixed error threshold, the proposed method yields a smaller fraction of large-error trials.
-At higher ASNR ($5$ and $15$~dB), both fine stages concentrate near zero error, but the proposed method remains uniformly left-shifted, reflecting improved high-quantile performance (e.g., lower $90$th percentile error).
-The oracle beams provide a consistent lower bound across all SNRs.
+The reliability threshold visible here corresponds to the ASNR below which sector-assignment errors become frequent; this regime is also where the transient RMSE crossover in Fig.~\ref{fig:rmse_vs_asnr} occurs, as discussed above.